Parks director sidesteps bureaucracy to remove hazard from popular trailhead

 Disagreement over the responsibility for a metal pipe protruding from the ground at the head of the North Creek Trail at North Creek Park did not prevent the county from eliminating the potentially dangerous obstacle.

-Snohomish County Parks Director Tom Teigen issued a work order this week to remove the hazard despite questions over responsibility for the bollard that had been filled with gravel.
+Snohomish County Parks Director Tom Teigen issued a work order to remove the hazard despite questions over responsibility for the bollard that had been filled with gravel.

 The pipe, originally installed to hold a metal post to keep vehicles from entering the pathway, is adjacent to a sign welcoming visitors to the former lake bed.
 The parking lot and road that ends at the trailhead are maintained by the city of Mill Creek.